Updated May 8, 2023

 |Partitioning methods are allowed, and the type of partitioning||horizontal partitioning is supported||Shredding|

 |What user concepts are available?||fine-grained access rights are available according to SQL-standard||fine-grained access rights are there according to SQL-standard|

 As a concluding remark, we can say that both Teradata vs Oracle systems have a scalability issue.
-Teradata has a problem that it becomes very expensive to keep updated for large-scale systems in which data is updated frequently.
-Thus, both Teradata vs Oracle systems requires some sort of strategy to solve problems of scalability.
+A problem with Teradata is that it can become prohibitively expensive to keep updated for large-scale systems that require frequent data updates.
+Thus, both Teradata vs Oracle systems involve some strategy to solve scalability problems.
 Apart from that, each of these systems offers huge benefits to its customer.

-This has a been a guide to the top difference between Teradata vs Oracle.
-Here we also discuss the Teradata vs Oracle key differences with infographics, and comparison table.
+This has been a guide to the top Difference between Teradata vs Oracle.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more.